 Registration Link: https://zoom.us/meeting/register/tJctf-ugqjoqHtB36Gp7hmoDOP5vKK-nVXFh Date: Sept.
 8, 2021 Time: 1:00 – 2:30 PM — Note: This is the updated meeting time Please join us for a National Roundtable about the importance of meaningful and respectful engagement of caregivers of color in mentoring efforts, and effective practice approaches toward these goals!
 Join the growing network of programs […]

-By Sound it Out 1.
+Reprinted from Sound it Out 1.
 Be mindful of moods You may start a conversation when your kid doesn’t want to talk, or isn’t able to engage.
 If that happens, it’s okay to let the conversation go.
-Your kid may not be ready to talk at that moment, but it doesn’t mean they won’t want […]
+Your kid may not be ready to talk at that moment, but it doesn’t mean they won’t […]

 Date: Apr 15, 2021 01:00 PM EST Although familial adult figures have influential roles in quality youth mentoring matches and their children’s futures, parents, guardians, & caregivers of color and those from working-class backgrounds are often excluded from mentoring programs.
 This webinar highlights the detriments of devaluing marginalized parents & caregivers and discusses how this […]

 - AlongMarch 30, 2022 -

 In support of our continued conversation on how to support today’s youth, this issue of the Chronicle of Evidence-Based Mentoring is proudly sponsored by Along, a free digital tool designed to support educators to build developmental relationships with their students in easy and fun ways.